JUST TRANSITIONS

 Why are we reflecting on just transitions?

-• We want to establish an expanded concept of just transitions, since collective narratives often link it merely to employment issues (e.g. job losses due to the closure of fossil fuel power plants), and we believe that transitions have implications and consequences that go beyond this.
+• We want to establish an expanded concept of just transitions, as collective narratives often link it to employment issues (e.g., job losses due to the closure of fossil fuel power plants), and we consider that transitions have implications and consequences that go beyond this aspect.

-• We want to engage in practical conversations based on curiosity and experience, taking into account what already exists and at the same time contributing new elements.
-We do not pretend to arrive at “exact or perfect” definitions and will avoid entering into long academic debates.
+• We want to engage in practical conversations, based on curiosity and experience, considering what already exists while bringing in new elements.
+We do not pretend nor do we want to arrive at “exact or perfect” definitions and will avoid entering into long academic debates.
 These conversations are a starting point, not a final destination.

-• We want to take a systemic approach (considering all parties involved, whether benefited or harmed) and a global perspective (considering, as far as possible, all places and the relationships between them).
-This does not mean that we have to address all elements at the same time, but it does mean that we have to highlight what is outside our scope.
+• We want to have a systemic approach (taking into account all the parties involved, benefited or harmed) and a global perspective (contemplating, as far as possible, all the places and the relationships between them).
+This does not mean that we have to address all elements at the same time, but it does mean highlighting what is beyond our reach.

-• We want to build a narrative that helps us position ourselves without contributing to polarization.
-Our goal is to unite, not to divide.
-We want to be able to communicate with a variety of actors across the political and social spectrum.
+• We want to build a narrative that helps us to position ourselves without contributing to polarization.
+Our goal is to unite, not divide.
+We want to be able to communicate with a diversity of actors across the political and social spectrum.

 Why are we reflecting on just transitions?

-• We want to establish an expanded concept of just transitions, since collective narratives often link it merely to employment issues (e.g. job losses due to the closure of fossil fuel power plants), and we believe that transitions have implications and consequences that go beyond this.
+• We want to establish an expanded concept of just transitions, as collective narratives often link it to employment issues (e.g., job losses due to the closure of fossil fuel power plants), and we consider that transitions have implications and consequences that go beyond this aspect.

-• We want to engage in practical conversations based on curiosity and experience, taking into account what already exists and at the same time contributing new elements.
-We do not pretend to arrive at “exact or perfect” definitions and will avoid entering into long academic debates.
+• We want to engage in practical conversations, based on curiosity and experience, considering what already exists while bringing in new elements.
+We do not pretend nor do we want to arrive at “exact or perfect” definitions and will avoid entering into long academic debates.
 These conversations are a starting point, not a final destination.

-• We want to take a systemic approach (considering all parties involved, whether benefited or harmed) and a global perspective (considering, as far as possible, all places and the relationships between them).
-This does not mean that we have to address all elements at the same time, but it does mean that we have to highlight what is outside our scope.
+• We want to have a systemic approach (taking into account all the parties involved, benefited or harmed) and a global perspective (contemplating, as far as possible, all the places and the relationships between them).
+This does not mean that we have to address all elements at the same time, but it does mean highlighting what is beyond our reach.

-• We want to build a narrative that helps us position ourselves without contributing to polarization.
-Our goal is to unite, not to divide.
-We want to be able to communicate with a variety of actors across the political and social spectrum.
+• We want to build a narrative that helps us to position ourselves without contributing to polarization.
+Our goal is to unite, not divide.
+We want to be able to communicate with a diversity of actors across the political and social spectrum.

-Starting to discuss and deepen the reflection on just transitions implies understanding that the current development model adopted by the vast majority of societies needs to be modified in order to mitigate and prevent the negative impacts it generates on the climate, the environment and social inequalities (Piketty, 2013; Sen, 2016; Stiglitz, 2020; Arias and Costas, 2021).
+Beginning to discuss and deepen reflection on just transitions implies understanding that the current development model adopted by the vast majority of societies must be modified to mitigate and prevent the negative impacts it is generating on the climate, the environment and social inequalities (Piketty, 2013; Sen, 2016; Stiglitz, 2020; Arias y Costas, 2021).

-This need for change is based on the idea that economic prosperity is inextricably linked to an egalitarian and stable society and healthy ecosystems.
-The environmental, social and economic dimensions must be considered on an equal footing to ensure balanced development (Raworth, 2017).
+This need for change is based on the idea that economic prosperity is intrinsically linked to an egalitarian and stable society, as well as healthy ecosystems.
+Environmental, social and economic dimensions must be considered at the same level to ensure balanced development (Raworth, 2017).

-In this context, the state, at all its levels, acquires a crucial role: it must not limit itself to being a passive regulator of the economy, but must become an active agent, directing innovation and investment towards sustainable development (Mazzucato, 2018).
-However, this role is complicated by the crisis of liberal democracy.
-There is a growing dissatisfaction with the state and a weakening of public administration and the civil service (Barandiarán et al., 2023; Costas, 2023).
+In this context, the State at all its levels acquires a crucial role: it must not limit itself to being a passive regulator of the economy, but must become an active agent, directing innovation and investment towards sustainable development (Mazzucato, 2018).
+However, this role is hampered by the crisis facing liberal democracy.
+There is a growing disaffection with the state and a weakening of public administrations and the civil service (Barandiarán et al., 2023; Costas, 2023).

-Starting to discuss and deepen the reflection on just transitions implies understanding that the current development model adopted by the vast majority of societies needs to be modified in order to mitigate and prevent the negative impacts it generates on the climate, the environment and social inequalities (Piketty, 2013; Sen, 2016; Stiglitz, 2020; Arias and Costas, 2021).
+Beginning to discuss and deepen reflection on just transitions implies understanding that the current development model adopted by the vast majority of societies must be modified to mitigate and prevent the negative impacts it is generating on the climate, the environment and social inequalities (Piketty, 2013; Sen, 2016; Stiglitz, 2020; Arias y Costas, 2021).

-This need for change is based on the idea that economic prosperity is inextricably linked to an egalitarian and stable society and healthy ecosystems.
-The environmental, social and economic dimensions must be considered on an equal footing to ensure balanced development (Raworth, 2017).
+This need for change is based on the idea that economic prosperity is intrinsically linked to an egalitarian and stable society, as well as healthy ecosystems.
+Environmental, social and economic dimensions must be considered at the same level to ensure balanced development (Raworth, 2017).

-In this context, the state, at all its levels, acquires a crucial role: it must not limit itself to being a passive regulator of the economy, but must become an active agent, directing innovation and investment towards sustainable development (Mazzucato, 2018).
-However, this role is complicated by the crisis of liberal democracy.
-There is a growing dissatisfaction with the state and a weakening of public administration and the civil service (Barandiarán et al., 2023; Costas, 2023).
+In this context, the State at all its levels acquires a crucial role: it must not limit itself to being a passive regulator of the economy, but must become an active agent, directing innovation and investment towards sustainable development (Mazzucato, 2018).
+However, this role is hampered by the crisis facing liberal democracy.
+There is a growing disaffection with the state and a weakening of public administrations and the civil service (Barandiarán et al., 2023; Costas, 2023).

 Do you want to know more?